basusingh/BeautifulProgressDialog/README.md

 Brush up your mobile app with customized Progress Dialog.
 Beautiful Progress Dialog is a small library that let you show custom Progress Dialog into your app.
 It can show static images, GIFs and the new Lottie Animation.

 ![GIF Dialog](View_GIF.gif)
+**View** can be of three types:
+1. Image
+2. GIF
+3. Lottie Animation

-To add BeautifulProgressDialog into youy app,
+To add BeautifulProgressDialog into your app,
 Step 1.
 Add the JitPack repository to your build file
 ```
 allprojects {